Financial-Times/tapper/README.md

 ### Custom Reporters

-You can implement your own reporter module by implementing the `Tapper.Reporter.Api` protocol.
+You can implement your own reporter module by implementing the `Tapper.Reporter.Api` behaviour.

 This defines a function `ingest/1` that receives spans in the form of `Tapper.Protocol.Span` structs, with timestamps and durations in microseconds.
 For JSON serialization, see `Tapper.Encoder.Json` which encodes to a format compatible with Zipkin server.

-<sup>[1]</sup> Tapper uses the [`DeferredConfig`](https://hexdocs.pm/deferred_config/readme.html) library to resolve all configuration under the `:tapper` key, so see its documention for more options.

 ## Why 'Tapper'?